So, you’ve been asked to create a website design brief.

-Our guide, How to create a website design brief will help you understand the process from the point of view of the agency or web designer, so you know what to include and how much detail to provide.
+This guide, How to Create a Website Design Brief, together with our free downloadable Website Design Brief template, will help you understand the process from the point of view of the agency or web designer, so you know what to include and how much detail to provide.

 We’ve broken the guide down into sections to make it a bit more manageable.
 There are 14 sections in total.

-Have a read through the guide first, then
+Have a read through this guide first, then